aiven/aiven-docs/docs/products/kafka/concepts/auth-types.md

 - **SCRAM-SHA-512**: Similar to SCRAM-SHA-256 but uses SHA-512 hashing for added
   security.
-SCRAM works by creating a random `salt`, which is then used to create an `identity` that holds:
+SCRAM works by creating a random `salt`, which is used to create an `identity` that holds:

   -   The `salt`